datacarpentry/image-processing/_episodes/06-blurring.md

 The default value for `truncate` in scikit-image is 4.0.

-The last parameter to `skimage.filters.gaussian()` tells skimage to interpret our image, that has three dimensions, as a multichannel color image.
+The last parameter to `skimage.filters.gaussian()` tells skimage to interpret our image, that has three dimensions, as a multichannel colour image.

 Finally, we display the blurred image: